Good company in a journey makes the way seem shorter. — Izaak Walton

 Kenny moved to Brisbane, so Trainer Sam Zammataro took over while he was a teacher at Atherton State High School, the club moved to a ring under his two storey house, training two days a week.
 Sam was transferred to another school.

-The club then moved to the Atherton Fitness Hall, behind Merrilands.
+The club then moved to the Atherton Fitness Hall, behind Merrilands Hall.
 The club then closed for two years.

 Training recommenced with Trainer Neville Brown in a shed in Kairi.

 Then continued on in the Lutheran Church Hall with Trainers Darryl Johnston and Ashley Cupitt.
 With increasing members attending training, the club had to move to a larger venue at the Old Atherton Primary School when the school moved premises in 1985.

 In 1993, due to the high Atherton Shire Council rent, Ashley had to close the club and moved it to the Yungaburra Primary School.

 The many moves were due to trying to find better venues and wooden floors, as well as increasing numbers of participants.

 The Atherton Boxing Club had many successes and Boxers and was run purely by Volunteers.

 1990 – 1995

 Ashley volunteered to Coach Boxing at Lotus Glen Correctional Centre.
 He trained the inmates in Boxing and Self Defence, as well as taking the Team and Guards to Tournaments.
 Organised in-house professional boxing tournaments.